urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP4.md

 After that, while the frontier is not empty, or the position of the car (plus the extra expansion) has not been reached the following procedure is executed:

-- Get one node from the frontier
+- Get one node from the frontier.
 - Check if that node has already been expanded.
 - Check if the position of the car (plus the extra expansion) has been reached.
 - Check if the node is an obstacle and add it to the **obstacle array** in case it is.